mdsufz/StandEnA/docs/CUSTOMDB.md

 download_kos -o manual_download_fasta/ -k kos.txt > log_kos.txt 2> err_kos.txt
 ```

-2) Manually downloading proteins from other sources
+##### Manually downloading proteins from other sources

-Also, I manually downloaded a couple of proteins.
+Also, I manually downloaded a couple of protein sequence files.
+This step is important when the automated retrieval in the previous steps did not work for some of the desired proteins or there are other databases that you want to use.

 Manually search for proteins in various databases (eg.: Uniprot, NCBI and KEGG) and save them into FASTA files.
-This step is important when the automated retrieval in the previous steps did not work for some of the desired proteins.

 ```bash
 # Example